VictoriaMetrics/VictoriaMetrics/docs/README.md

 By default all the time series for the selected date are analyzed.
 It is possible to narrow down the analysis to series matching the specified [series selector](https://prometheus.io/docs/prometheus/latest/querying/basics/#time-series-selectors).

+Cardinality explorer takes into account [deleted time series](#how-to-delete-time-series), because they stay in the inverted index for up to [-retentionPeriod](#retention).
+This means that the deleted time series take RAM, CPU, disk IO and disk space for the inverted index in the same way as other time series.

 Cardinality explorer is built on top of [/api/v1/status/tsdb](#tsdb-stats).

 See [cardinality explorer playground](https://play.victoriametrics.com/select/accounting/1/6a716b0f-38bc-4856-90ce-448fd713e3fe/prometheus/graph/#/cardinality).